 - Only 8.3% of working Black adults are in managerial positions, despite BAME (Black, Asian and Minority Ethnic) tech professionals often having more Academic qualifications than their white colleagues

-- The Ethnicity Pay Gap is still wide: African American men earn 87 cents for every dollar earned by a white American colleague, and in the UK workers of ethnic minority background earn 6.1% less per hour than white colleagues.
+- The Ethnicity Pay Gap is still wide: African American men earn 87 cents for every dollar earned by a white American colleague, and in the UK, workers of ethnic minority backgrounds earn 6.1% less per hour than white colleagues.

 Black History Month aims to address this lack of representation and opportunity by sharing the phenomenal stories and successes of Black people in all areas of work and life.
 As discussion and sharing experiences are two of the best ways to champion diversity, we spoke to our Tech Recruitment Consultant, Liliane Solomo, about why Black History Month is important and what allies can do to help in the fight for racial equality.